BareBeaverBat/TruthIsUniversalInPhi3_5/README.md

 # TruthIsUniversalInPhi3_5
-Reproducing most of the findings of the "Truth is Universal" paper for Phi-3.5-mini, and testing out a few things that they didn't mention trying.
+Reproducing many of the experiments of the "Truth is Universal" paper (Bürger et al.) for Phi-3.5-mini, and testing out a few things that they didn't mention trying.

 ## Analysis Plan

 ### Different layers
-Out of Phi-3.5-mini's 32 'layers' (i.e. transformer decoder blocks), I'll sample the activations (the residual stream) after the 6th (~20%), 16th (50%), 22nd (~70%), and 29th (~90%) layers.
+Out of Phi-3.5-mini's 32 'layers' (i.e. transformer decoder blocks), I'll retrieve the activations (the residual stream) for the last token in a sequence after the embedding layer (i.e. before the first decoder block) and after every decoder block.

-I'll explore both the training of truth-and-polarity-directions on one layer at a time and the training of such directions based on vectors that are the concatenation of two layers' activations.

-As a result, whenever a line in the following sections speaks of 'a set of directions', it means 10 sets of directions for groupings of a) activation vectors from different layers or b) concatenations of activation vectors from a pair of layers
-- 1 set for the post-6-layer activations
-- 1 set for the post-16-layer activations
-- 1 set for the post-22-layer activations
-- 1 set for the post-29-layer activations
-- 1 set for the post-6 + post-16 activations
-- 1 set for the post-6 + post-22 activations
-- 1 set for the post-6 + post-29 activations
-- 1 set for the post-16 + post-22 activations
-- 1 set for the post-16 + post-29 activations
-- 1 set for the post-22 + post-29 activations.
+Following Bürger et al., I'll measure the 'separation' of the true and false statements for each layer's hidden states (definition in caption of Figure 2 of that paper, reproduced below^).
+I'll compute this average separation for a given layer over all datasets (rather than just 4).

+If I find a single-peak pattern as they did, I'll only train truth-and-polarity directions on that peak layer.

+If I find a multi-peak pattern (even if there's one clear global peak), I'll train truth-and-polarity directions on each peak layer and on pairwise combinations of peak layers.
+The rationale for the pairwise combinations of the global peak layer and a local peak layer is that representations tend to vary in abstractness as one passes through the layers, and I have an intuition that it might be useful to combine both very-high-abstraction representations and medium-abstraction representations when linear-probing for polarity and truth directions.

+^Ratio of the between-class variance and within-class variance of activations corresponding to true and false statements, across residual stream layers, averaged over all dimensions of the respective layer

 ### Datasets usage
 I'll be using the [datasets](https://github.com/sciai-lab/Truth_is_Universal/tree/main/datasets) from the